Meeting Links

 Announcements

-Hotel reservations are now open!
-Click the "lodging accomadations" link on the left navigation bar above for details!
+Details about poster presentation are now posted in the posters page.
+Click the "poster information" link on the left navigation bar above for details!

 Welcome to Tucson!

-We invite you to attend the Frontiers of Sexual Plant Reproduction III scientific research conference that will be held in Tucson, Arizona on October 17-19, 2008 in the Tucson Marriott University Park.
+Frontiers of Sexual Plant Reproduction III scientific research conference will be held in Tucson, Arizona on October 17-19, 2008 in the Tucson Marriott University Park.

 Previous meetings in this series, FSPR I (2000) and FSPR II (2004), were held in SUNY, Albany to review progress, discuss challenges, debate strategies and devise effective solutions for various unanswered questions in the field of plant reproductive biology.